-For the spring 2018 cycle of work, the Standing Committee evaluated two newly submitted measures against NQF's standard evaluation criteria.
-The Committee recommended both of these measures for endorsement:
+For the spring 2018 cycle of work, the Standing Committee evaluated two newly submitted measures against NQF's standard evaluation criteria and recommended both for endorsement.
+The Consensus Standards Approval Committee (CSAC) upheld the Committee's endorsement recommendations.
+The two endorsed measures are: